-- 1. Once the PDMS is cured, use a scalpel to carefully cut around the outside of the silicon wafer (but on the wafer itself). - 2.
-Using the edge of the scalpel or a similar tool, slowly and carefully lift the edge of the PDMS off of the wafer.
-Once it gets high enough off the surface of the wafer, use your hand to slowly peel it off the rest of the way. - ❖ Small features can be better preserved by first putting a ml of so of ~70% ethanol in water on the top of the PDMS near where you will be pulling it off the wafer.
+- 1. Once the PDMS is cured, use a scalpel to carefully cut around the outside of the silicon wafer (but on the wafer itself). - Using the edge of a scalpel or a similar tool, slowly and carefully lift the edge of the PDMS off of the wafer.
+Once it gets high enough off the surface of the wafer, use your hand to slowly peel it off the rest of the way. - Small features can be better preserved by first putting a mL or so of ~70% ethanol in water on the top of the PDMS near where you will be pulling it off the wafer.
 When pulling the PDMS off the mold, the ethanol decreases the surface tension between the PDMS and the device mold, preventing the PDMS from sticking.
-If doing this step, use a clean-room quality air blower to get the ethanol off the PDMS and device mold before proceeding to the next step - 3.
-Use clear scotch tape to cover the entire underside of the PDMS containing the channels, so that they don't get covered in dirt. - ❖ PDMS can be stored like this for months or years.
-Just make sure to clean the outside with tape before using to remove any dust buildup. - 4.
-Put the PDMS device onto a soft surface, such as a silicone sheet or a spare piece of PDMS. - ❖ We use a large refrigerator magnet with a soft back in my lab, but PDMS works equally as well.
+If doing this step, use a clean-room quality air blower to get the ethanol off the PDMS and device mold before proceeding to the next step

+- Use clear scotch tape to cover the entire underside of the PDMS containing the channels, so that they don't get covered in dirt. - PDMS can be stored like this for months or years.
+Just make sure to clean the outside with tape before using to remove any dust buildup.

+- 4. Put the PDMS device onto a soft surface, such as a silicone sheet or a spare piece of PDMS. - We use a large refrigerator magnet with a soft back in the Tang lab, but PDMS works equally as well.
 The goal is to not let the hole puncher get dull, as it will create holes in the PDMS that are smaller and dirtier.
-This makes it harder to get the tubing into the holes when running the device and also can let PDMS junk enter the channel.
+This makes it harder to get the tubing into the holes when running the device and also can let PDMS junk enter the channel. - 5.
+Using a 1 mm hole puncher (Miltex Model: 33-31AA-P/25), punch holes all the way through the PDMS at the inlet(s) and outlet(s) of the device.
+Push the plunger so that the punched PDMS exits the hole punch through the tape side of the PDMS device.
+You can lift the PDMS slightly when doing this to help the PDMS punch exit through the tape side.